 - Former government speech writer and regular writer for the World Bank on the subject of communication for a number of years.

-A Better Basra – Searching for Strategy & Sanity in Iraq is Caroline Jaine’s first full length book.
-Written following a horrowing experience in Iraq in 2006 and prompted by giving evidence at the Iraq Inquiry, A Better Basra was published in 2011, and launched at the House of Lords.
-She describes the book as “Brigid Jones of Basra”, but her work has received praise from Ambassadors, development experts, journalists and academics.
+- Author of A Better Basra.
+Written following a harrowing experience in Iraq in 2006 and prompted by giving evidence at the Iraq Inquiry, The full length book, was published in 2011, and launched at the House of Lords.
+Described as the “Brigid Jones of Basra”, this work has nevertheless received praise from Ambassadors, development experts, journalists and academics.
 The latter recommending it as a key study text for those understanding civilian integration in military environments.

-Caroline Jaine has been blogging for Pakistani news agency Dawn since 2011.
-A full list of her posts appear on the site.
+- Columnist for Pakistani news agency Dawn since 2011.
+A sample list of posts appear on this site.